 All applicants to the Carey JD/MBA Program must take the GRE or the GMAT.
 The LSAT is not required.
 If an applicant takes the LSAT, they must also take the GRE or the GMAT.
-We will accept LSAT results from any exam taken from June 2013 or thereafter for the class entering in fall 2019.
+We will accept LSAT results from any exam taken from June 2014 or thereafter for the class entering in fall 2020.
 GRE or GMAT test dates must align with the Wharton MBA test date requirements for the appropriate application round.
 If you take a test more than once or take more than one testing format, all scores will be considered and must be reported in the application form.
 All test scores should be submitted in the JD/MBA application as directed.
 In addition, you must request GRE and/or GMAT official score reports from ETS and/or GMAC to be sent directly to Penn Law.
 Penn Law’s school code is 4122 for GRE score reporting and G56-RV-81 for GMAT score reporting.
 Penn Law will not accept test-taker score reports directly from the applicant nor can we accept score reports transferred from Wharton.

 Recommendation Forms and Letters